TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Index.rst

 In TYPO3 every class must reside in its own file, i.e. there should be only one class per PHP file.
-Extensions must not use :php:`require()` or :php:`include()` to load class files, but instead use the TYPO3 core API to automatically require a file upon request of the class.
+Extensions must not use :php:`require()` or :php:`include()` *to load class files*, but instead use the TYPO3 core API to automatically require a file upon request of the class.

 A developer has two options to help the core find a specific class: